aurghya-0/course-materials/Converted_C_guidelines/39.typ

   and addresses work in memory.
 - Reinforce that the address operator obtains numbers (memory addresses), while dereferencing accesses the value at that address.

-This guideline aims to give students a solid foundation on address operators, an essential building block for mastering pointers and memory in C programming.